kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 For DSR, kube-proxy should resync HNS rules and start using DSR again.

 ###### Are there any tests for feature enablement/disablement?

+We have periodic test passes running in prow that use both of these configurations

+- [capz-windows-master-containerd2](https://testgrid.k8s.io/sig-windows-signal#capz-windows-master-containerd2) all of the Windows CAPZ tests use calico by default.
+- [ltsc2025-containerd-flannel-sdnoverlay-master](https://testgrid.k8s.io/sig-windows-networking#ltsc2025-containerd-flannel-sdnoverlay-master) for flannel with overlay networking mode.

 <!--
 The e2e framework does not currently support enabling or disabling feature